Formatted output

 Motivation and Rationale

-The format/2,3 predicate was probably first introduced by Quintus Prolog, but variants of it are present in many Prolog systems.
+The format/2,3 predicates were probably first introduced by Quintus Prolog, but variants of it are present in several current Prolog systems.

 Main section(s)